-When to Escalate from AI to Human: The Complete Playbook
+When to Escalate from AI to Human Support

 Not every conversation should be handled by AI.
 Learn the triggers, rules, and strategies for seamless human takeover.

 The best AI chatbots know their limits.
+Forrester research shows that seamless AI-to-human handoff is the top factor separating effective chatbots from frustrating ones.
 They excel at handling routine queries but gracefully hand off complex or sensitive issues to humans.
 This guide shows you exactly when and how to escalate.

 The Cost of Bad Escalation